 ‘A while back, you wanted to talk about Plato; well, there isn’t much to be found of lasting value inside his cave no matter how mesmerizing the shadows may seem as they shift about on the stone walls.
 Who are the real cavemen, the ones carrying bludgeons or those carrying briefcases stuffed with stock portfolios?
 Both dwell in the cave’s inner recesses of spiritual ignorance, refusing to be exposed to the sun’s divine illumination lest the light irritates their eyes.

 ‘As Plato so eloquently stated: Their truth would be nothing but the shadows of images.
-But what could be flatter and more linear than minds that can’t understand the truths beyond the shadows of their understandings?
+What could be flatter and more linear than modern minds that can’t understand the truths beyond the shadows of their understandings?

 ‘That’s simplistic,’ I said.
 ‘Western rationalism has led to a much better world of scientific enquiry and development.
 Repeating Om over and over again doesn’t invent more effective vaccines and cancer cures.
-Doesn’t this have something to do with, as you said, the art of living?’
+Don’t these have something to do with, as you said, the art of living?’

-‘The world now prides itself in knowing more and more.
-And I suppose it does, but it always seems to be about less and less!
-Who out there even tries to pull it together?
-Many seem to dislike the term holistic and so perfunctorily dismiss it.
+‘Yes, of course,’ Mo said, continuing, ‘more pharmaceuticals, more chemicals, more gadgets, not to mention better war machines.
+Makes you wonder, how did the ancients get along without them?
+Your world prides itself in knowing more and more, and I suppose it does, although it always seems to be about less and less!
+Who out there in your academic world has a comprehensive understanding of anything?
+Many seem to dislike the term holistic, therefore they perfunctorily dismiss any such notion.
 Fragmentation is the game today as it rips the soul into meaningless pieces.

 ‘To the contrary,’ I said, ‘I have acquired a broad spectrum of knowledge.
 As I’m sure you can appreciate, this was required to earn a PhD in philosophy and why I’ve come to understand a great deal about life.’